(Readers take note: there are some graphic descriptions of violence and abuse of children that some may find unsettling)

 *Note: That was the cruel language of the time.
 Known for a time as the Alberta Training School, the place was also called the Michener Centre.
 In there, mentally challenged children were often sterilized in accord with now disgraced eugenics practice.

-NOTE: to continue reading the next chapter, “Upper Boy’s Dorm & Epilogue” click on the MENU at the top right side of this page.
-Link to chapters 4 & 5 (combined) is in the drop down list.
+NOTE: to continue reading the next chapter, “Upper Boy’s Dorm & Epilogue” click on the slide-out menu found at middle/right side of this page.